 Hybrid Models Are the Future

-Many law firms are adopting a hybrid approach, where AI handles bulk tasks and human transcriptionists provide oversight and quality assurance.
-This balance ensures efficiency without compromising accuracy or security.
+Many law firms now use a hybrid approach where AI handles rough drafts and human transcriptionists complete final reviews.
+This combination boosts efficiency without sacrificing accuracy or security.

 AI Is a Tool, Not a Replacement